Hyzon Motors (NASDAQ:HYZN) Shares Down 19%

 Hyzon Motors Inc. (NASDAQ:HYZN – Get Rating)’s stock price fell 19% on Thursday .
 The company traded as low as $5.03 and last traded at $5.03.
 6,204 shares traded hands during trading, a decline of 100% from the average session volume of 2,106,482 shares.
 The stock had previously closed at $6.21.

-A number of brokerages recently weighed in on HYZN.
-Morgan Stanley began coverage on shares of Hyzon Motors in a research note on Tuesday, February 15th.
-They set an “equal weight” rating and a $7.00 price target for the company.
-Zacks Investment Research upgraded shares of Hyzon Motors from a “sell” rating to a “hold” rating in a research note on Friday, March 11th.
-The Goldman Sachs Group decreased their price target on shares of Hyzon Motors from $8.00 to $7.00 and set a “neutral” rating for the company in a research note on Thursday, March 24th.
-Canaccord Genuity Group cut shares of Hyzon Motors from a “buy” rating to a “hold” rating and reduced their target price for the stock from $12.00 to $6.00 in a research note on Wednesday.
-Finally, assumed coverage on shares of Hyzon Motors in a research note on Thursday, December 23rd.
+Several analysts have recently commented on the stock.
+DA Davidson reduced their target price on shares of Hyzon Motors from $21.00 to $16.00 and set a “buy” rating for the company in a research note on Friday, March 25th.
+Wedbush reduced their target price on shares of Hyzon Motors from $15.00 to $11.00 and set an “outperform” rating for the company in a research note on Friday, March 25th.
+The Goldman Sachs Group reduced their target price on shares of Hyzon Motors from $8.00 to $7.00 and set a “neutral” rating for the company in a research note on Thursday, March 24th. assumed coverage on shares of Hyzon Motors in a research note on Thursday, December 23rd.
 They issued a “buy” rating and a $12.00 target price for the company.
+Finally, Morgan Stanley assumed coverage on shares of Hyzon Motors in a research note on Tuesday, February 15th.
+They issued an “equal weight” rating and a $7.00 target price for the company.
 Six equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
 According to MarketBeat, Hyzon Motors presently has an average rating of “Hold” and an average price target of $10.89.

 The company’s 50 day moving average is $5.61 and its 200 day moving average is $6.14.